Narva Estonia – Visiting the outer border of the EU with Russia

 Alexander Church

-Besides the Long Hermann, Alexander Church is considered the landmark of Narva.
-It was built between 1881 and 1884 and was the largest church in Estonia at that time.
-Architecturally, it is one of the most unusual churches in the country, because at the same time it picks up medieval forms, but also sets modern accents with its jagged design for the time.
-It was designed by the German architect Otto Pius Hippius, who lived in Petersburg, and was intended to serve as a place of prayer for the Protestant population.
+In addition to the Long Hermann, the Alexander Church is the main landmark of Narva.
+It was built between 1881 and 1884 and was the largest church in Estonia at the time.
+From an architectural point of view, it is one of the most unusual churches in the country, as it incorporates medieval forms while at the same time setting modern accents for the time with its jagged design.
+It was designed by the German architect Otto Pius Hippius from St. Petersburg, and was intended to serve as a place of worship for the Protestant population.
 After the assassination of Tsar Alexander II, it was given his name.
-After the Soviets destroyed the church during a bombardment in 1944, it was not rebuilt until after independence.
+After the Soviets destroyed the church during a bombardment in 1944, it was only rebuilt after independence.

 narva estonia